One of the San Telmo’s most recognizable characters is ‘Jack Sparrow’ or ‘Jackie’ as he prefers to be called.

 Scanning the antiques in Plaza Dorrego can give you a glimpse into Argentina’s heady past, although long gone are the days where one can find bargained-priced historic treasures.

 Better deals can be found among the ‘unofficial’ street fair vendors, who today make up the bulk of the market.
-Since 2005 some local shopkeepers and residents have pushed for the street side hawkers to be removed, claiming that their presence obstructs the sidewalks.
+A battle has been going on for over a decade between local shopkeepers and residents who have pushed for the street side hawkers to be removed, claiming that their presence obstructs the sidewalks.

 Among the buskers and street merchants along Defensa Street you’ll meet some whimsical characters and can find some unique handmade gifts, often at exceptional prices.

 For non-shoppers the street fair offers plenty of free entertainment and some of Buenos Aires’ most interesting people watching.